Neutis/neutis-docs/docs/intro/fel.md

 ## What is FEL?

 FEL is a low-level procedure that implements a special USB protocol.
+It is stored in the BootROM, write-protected flash inside the chip.
+BootROM contains the very first code which is executed by the Allwinner devices.
-It is contained in the BROM (BootROM) on Allwinner devices and is mainly used for initial programming and recovery of devices.
+FEL is mainly used for initial programming and recovery of devices.

 !!! note
     Your device needs to be attached to a host by using a USB cable,